A guide to setting up technology-enabled virtual wards

 Training

 All staff involved in the delivery of the virtual ward should receive training appropriate to their role to ensure they have the knowledge and skills to safely care for their patients.
 A training plan should be developed at the start of the project to identify the training needs of the staff and the resources needed to deliver this.
 Training should include all the elements of the SOP, the technology being used and how patients and staff will use it including escalation pathways.
-Generic training to support registered and non-registered staff working in virtual wards including COVID virtual wards is available on the e-learning for healthcare platform.
+Staff should also feel confident in providing support to patients and carers on how to use remote monitoring.
+Training to support virtual ward staff is available on the e-learning for healthcare platform.

 Data governance

-As virtual wards develop, there will be new partnerships working across different NHS providers, care organisations and technology partners.
-Good practice guidelines to support the management of data driven healthcare are available as well as information governance (IG) guidance.
+Virtual wards are often delivered through partnership working across different NHS providers, care organisations and technology partners Good practice guidelines to support the management of data driven healthcare are available as well as information governance (IG) guidance.

 In collaboration with your data protection officer, a data protection impact assessment (DPIA) should be completed due to the processing of personal data.
 The DPIA will help you identify and minimise the data protection risks of your service.
 It should include: